Why Should I Wear This Lower Back Brace?

 Pocket for Removable Cold or Hot Pack

 The belt for ruptured disc treatment can also hold a gel pack for cold or heat therapy in the back of the brace.
 Such therapy can be essential for the healing process of your herniated disc condition.
 Applying ice to your back will help reduce the uncomfortable swelling and inflammation.
 Whereas, applying heat helps promote blood flow and helps to relax your muscles.
 You can remove the gel packs depending on the stage of recovery you’re currently in.
-(Note that these gel packs must be purchased separately.)

 Right Fit For Any Size of Individual!